 For IP spoofing:

-- You will need a range of unused IP addresses from the Network Administrator.
+- You will need a range of unused IP addresses from your network administrator.
 These are the IP addresses that will be assigned to the VUs.
 Again, if there are four back-end servers participating in load balancing, the minimum number of IP addresses required for the virtual user population is also four.

 - The network routing must also be capable of handling a PC with multiple IP addresses.
 Typically, the environment should be capable of working with static, rather than dynamic, IP addresses.
 The network administrator should be able to advise you on this.